agent-world/aiwork-playground/README.md

 ## 🚀 What is AI Work Playground?

+A development sandbox for testing AI-assisted programming workflows, where human developers and AI agents co-create solutions to advance software engineering practices.

-This repository serves as a testing ground where developers, researchers, and AI enthusiasts can:
+This repository enables developers, researchers, and AI enthusiasts to:

 - **Experiment** with AI coding agents in real-world scenarios
 - **Collaborate** on features through issue-driven development